bungpurlu/Basic-calculator/README.md

 # 🔢 Basic Calculator Web App

-This is a simple web-based calculator built using **HTML**, **CSS**, and **JavaScript**.
+This is a simple web-based calculator built using HTML, CSS, and JavaScript.
 It performs basic arithmetic operations such as addition, subtraction, multiplication, and division.

+---

 ## 📁 Project Structure
 public/
 ├── index.html
 ├── style.css
 └── script.js

-> All files are placed inside the `public` folder for Firebase deployment.
+All files are placed inside the `public` folder for Firebase deployment.

 ---

 ## ✨ Features

-- Add, Subtract, Multiply, Divide
+- ➕ Add, ➖ Subtract, ✖️ Multiply, ➗ Divide
-- Clear and Delete buttons
+- 🔄 Clear and ⌫ Delete buttons
-- Responsive design
+- 📱 Responsive design
-- User-friendly layout
+- 🧑‍💻 User-friendly layout

 ---

 ## 🚀 How to Run

-1. **Clone or Download** this repository.
+1. Clone or download this repository
-2. Open `index.html` in any web browser.
+2. Open `index.html` in any web browser
 3. Start calculating!

 ---

 ## 🛠️ Technologies Used

 - HTML5
 - CSS3
-- JavaScript (Vanilla)
+- JavaScript (Vanilla JS)

 ---